 This project is composed of two work packages which can either run in parallel or as back-to-back activities.

-Work package 1: Arctic marine tourism shipping analysis
+Work package 1: Arctic marine tourism knowledge and information

 Gather knowledge on the historic trends and status by analysing data on cruise ships and pleasure crafts in the Arctic by:

-Assessing the trends in the Arctic marine tourism based on available information in the ASTD system to include the number of cruise ships, their size, pollution information etc. Data to be complied with 10-year intervals (e.g. 2008 and 2018) by compiling information from selected ports in addition to information from ASTD.
+Assessing the trends in the Arctic marine tourism based on e.g. available information in the ASTD system to include the number of cruise ships, their size, pollution information etc. Data to be complied with 10-year intervals (e.g. 2008 and 2018) by compiling information from selected ports in addition to information from ASTD.
+Data will also be gathered directly from communities, as relevant.

 Summary report with key findings, communications and recommendations on possible steps for enacting real change within the maritime community.

-Developing a communication and outreach material such as a factsheet on the status and historic trends in marine tourism.
+Developing a communication and outreach material, such as a factsheet on the status and historic trends in marine tourism.

-Work package 2: Framework for Best Practices Guidelines
+Work package 2: Framework for Best Practice Guidelines

-Assess the need for a standardized framework in the form of e.g. best practices toolkit for Arctic states and communities in support of the development of site-specific guidelines for near-shore and coastal areas of the Arctic visited by passengers of marine tourism vessels and pleasure crafts.
+Assess the need for guidance materials in the form of e.g. best practices toolkit for Arctic states and communities in support of the development of site-specific guidelines for near-shore and coastal areas of the Arctic visited by passengers of marine tourism vessels and pleasure crafts.

-Compile a list of existing Arctic site-specific guidelines and based on these, assess the need for and added value of developing such framework.
+Compile a list of existing Arctic site-specific guidelines and based on these, assess the need for and added value of developing a framework for best practices.

 Conduct a gap analysis to identify activities for which best practice guidelines might still be lacking e.g. through information on related guidelines and other relevant information from Arctic states, Permanent Participants and Observer states and organizations at the Arctic Council

-Seek input from the indigenous people’s communities and other local communities which are impacted by the marine tourism industry.
+Seek input from the Indigenous Peoples and local communities who are impacted by the marine tourism industry.

-coordinate with the marine tourism industry such as the Association of Arctic Expedition Cruise Operators (AECO) as they have made guidelines, including visitor guidelines and site-specific guidelines in Svalbard and Franz-Josefs land.
+Coordinate with the marine tourism industry, such as the Association of Arctic Expedition Cruise Operators (AECO) as they have made guidelines, including visitor guidelines and site-specific guidelines in Svalbard and Franz-Josefs land.

 Timeline and Major Milestones: